michaelliangau/ai/projects/gpt2_shadow/README.md

 ```

 TODO: Could it be the model's issue or perhaps we do need some weak target to work towards like sentence embeddings?
+TODO: Maybe the reward model isn't acting so well on a bad model.
+Try a better model and better classifer combination?

 ## Resources
 https://huggingface.co/sentence-transformers/all-MiniLM-L6-v2